asimniazi63/semantic-segnmentation/readme.md

 `view_as_windows`.
 More details can be found in `patch_generator.ipinb`.
 Each image in the example generates 36 patches, thus overall 1584 patches.

 # Pre-requistes
+Main packages required are:
  - Keras 2.2.3
  - Tensorflow 1.15.0
+ - Numpy

 More details can be found in respective notebooks.

 # Features
+Can be found in respective notebooks
  - [x] Preprocessing
  - [x] Data set Visualizations
  - [x] Networks summaries